danielgtaylor/huma/README.md

 <img width="1367" alt="Documentation  screenshot" src="https://user-images.githubusercontent.com/106826/76184508-746dfb00-6189-11ea-9e7d-f21ac58a2d19.png">

 Request models are essentially the same.
-Just define and extra input argument to the handler funtion and you get automatic loading and validation.
+Just define an extra input argument to the handler funtion and you get automatic loading and validation.

 More docs coming soon.